-These courses focus on a mastery of the curriculum framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) in the management and care of clients.
-Pathologies of the following organ or systems will be discussed: a) liver; b) gastrointestinal tract; c) gallbladder; d) endocrine; e) urinary; f) musculoskeletal; g) integument; and h) reproductive.
-Pathophysiology, diagnostic studies, nutrition, pharmacotherapy, and nursing care are integrated into the discussion of each system.
-The student will provide basic health teaching to clients with identified health needs, using established teaching plans.
-Monitoring of intravenous fluid therapy is added to the administration of medications via oral and injection routes.
-Students will practice all previously learned skills and competencies in the clinical area.
+This course continues the integration of the curriculum conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME)

+reproductive.
+Pathophysiology; clinical characteristics, medical management including diagnostic studies, nutrition, and pharmacotherapy; and nursing care are integrated in the discussion of each system.
+The student will provide health teaching to clients with identified health needs, using established teaching plans.
+Monitoring of intravenous therapy is added to the administration of medications via oral and injection routes.

-VN32: MENTAL HEALTH NURSING CLN32: MENTAL HEALTH CLINIC
+VN32: MENTAL HEALTH NURSING CLN32 : MENTAL HEALTH CLINIC

-These courses continues the application and integration of the conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) in the nursing management and care of clients with varying degrees of mental health problems.
+This course integrates the curriculum conceptual framework of Knowledge, Skills, Values, Meanings and Experience (KSVME) with the nursing management and care of clients with mental health problems.
 The role of the vocational nurse in the provision of nursing care for psychiatric clients will be studied.
-The student will provide nursing care, including participation in therapeutic relationships, for clients with mental health problems in both psychiatric and non-psychiatric settings.
+Students will provide nursing care, including participation in therapeutic relationships, for clients with mental health problems in both psychiatric and non-psychiatric setting.